coderefinery/reproducible-research/content/where-to-go.md

 - You will want to consider workflow tools:
   - When processing many files with many steps
   - Steps or files may change
-  - Your main script, connecting your steps gets very long
+  - Your main script, connecting your steps, gets very long
   - You are still collecting your input data
   - ...